TeddiKao/studying-app/CONTRIBUTING.md

 That's all you need to do to get started with contributing to StudySquared.
 Happy coding!

 ### Environment variables
-1. Copy the contents of the `.env.example` file and paste it into a new file called `.env.local` in the project directory (`app`)
-2. Go to your Clerk account and create a new Clerk project.
+1. Go to your Clerk account and create a new Clerk project.
 Name it whatever you like
-3. In the project dashboard, select `Next.js` follow the instructions and replace the values of the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` accordingly.
+2. In the project dashboard, select `Next.js` follow the instructions and replace the values of the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` accordingly.
 Alternatively, you can get the API keys by going to "Configure" > "Instance" > "API Keys" and copy the keys from the "Quick Copy" section.
 Replace the values of the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` in the `.env.local` file with the copied values
-4. Follow Step 3 of [this guide](https://docs.convex.dev/auth/clerk#nextjs) to create a JWT template.
+3. Follow Step 3 of [this guide](https://docs.convex.dev/auth/clerk#nextjs) to create a JWT template.
 Make sure you save the **Issuer URL** somewhere.
-5. Run `npx convex dev` in the terminal.
+4. Run `npx convex dev` in the terminal.
 You will be prompted to log in to your Convex account and create your project.
 It will also update the `CONVEX_DEPLOYMENT` and `NEXT_PUBLIC_CONVEX_URL` values in the `.env.local` file
-6. In the `.env.local` file, replace the `CLERK_JWT_ISSUER_DOMAIN` value with the **Issuer URL** you saved earlier
+5. In the `.env.local` file, replace the `CLERK_JWT_ISSUER_DOMAIN` value with the **Issuer URL** you saved earlier
 7. In the [Convex dashboard](https://dashboard.convex.dev/), navigate to the project which was created in Step 5.
 8. In the left sidebar, click on the "Settings" tab and in the "Environment Variables" tab, add a new environment variable with the name `CLERK_JWT_ISSUER_DOMAIN` and the value as the **Issuer URL** you saved earlier
 9. Finally, run `npx convex dev` to switch your deployment to the new configuration